 - 1. The batter will hit until a fair ball is hit off the tee.
 There are no strikeouts. - 2.
 Every team will go through a continuous batting rotation every inning. - 3.
-A ball that is hit short of the ten-foot line is considered foul. - 4.
 Bunting and intentional easy swings are not allowed.

 Base Running